mrzard/mrzard.github.com/source/_posts/2014-08-20-billy-is-hiring-middleweight-php-developer-needed.markdown

    - Comfortable with MySQL (queries, indexes, joins...)

-   - Comfortable with the Mediator pattern specially and design patterns in general
+   - Comfortable with the Mediator pattern and design patterns in general

+   - Comfortable with git and composer

    - Understands Dependency Injection

    - Can document code, or writes code so beautiful it's auto-commented (if this is you please teach me).

    - Maybe has a bit (or a lot) of experience with testing.

+   - Maybe has experience with key-value stores (Reidis, Memcached or other), and NoSQL solutions (MongoDB, CouchDB, ElasticSearch or other...)

    - *Strong english skills required* - this a must, as we are an international company that need to communicate clearly in English with both coworkers and partners.